 One of the major aims of diversification is to construct a portfolio of investments that don't all behave in exactly the same way.
 So while one part of your investment portfolio could be falling in value, the others may be flat or rising to balance it out.
-This difference in potential returns could reduce investment volatility.
+This difference in potential returns could offer some protection against all assets falling in value at the same time.
 Selecting the right mix can help to even out the damage inflicted by downturns, recessions or just routine fluctuations in specific markets.